lu562/MP-SPDZ/README.md

+# RPM: Robust Anonymity at Scale

-# This is a repo forked from MP-SPDZ, and this repo contains implementations of the protocols in "RPM: Robust Anonymity at Scale" (https://eprint.iacr.org/2022/1037.pdf).
+This is a repo forked from MP-SPDZ, and this repo contains implementations of the protocols in "RPM: Robust Anonymity at Scale" (https://eprint.iacr.org/2022/1037.pdf).
 To run the protocols locally, please follow the following instructions:

 a) setup MP-SPDZ: install all requirements (please follow the instructions in origin repo for OS specific requirements), and set up certificates and keys.